-(c) Inspections and tests must be performed more frequently if determined to be necessary by prior operating or equipment maintenance history.
+(c) Inspections and tests must be performed more frequently if necessary, based on the operating experience with the process equipment.

-(d) The employer must retain documentation for each inspection and test that has been performed on process equipment.
-The documentation must identify the date of the inspection or test, the name of the person who performed the inspection or test, the serial number or other such identifier of the equipment on which the inspection or test was performed, a description of the inspection or test performed, and the results of the inspection or test.
+(d) The employer must retain documentation, including certification, where applicable, for each inspection and test that has been performed on process equipment.
+The documentation, including certification, where applicable, must identify the date of the inspection or test, the name of the person who performed the inspection or test, the serial number or other such identifier of the equipment on which the inspection or test was performed, a description of the inspection or test performed, and the results of the inspection or test.
+(3) Equipment deficiencies.
+The employer must correct deficiencies to ensure safe operation of process equipment, including any temporary repairs.
+Repair methodologies and preventative maintenance must be consistent with RAGAGEP or more protective internal practices.

-(4) Equipment deficiencies.

-(a) The employer must correct deficiencies to ensure safe operation of process equipment.
-Repair methodologies and preventive maintenance must be consistent with recognized and generally accepted good engineering practices (RAGAGEP) or more protective internal practices.